p01arst0rm/nix/doc/manual/src/contributing/testing.md

 > Due to the way googletest works, downstream unit test executables will actually include and re-run upstream library tests.
 > Therefore it is important that the same value for `_NIX_TEST_UNIT_DATA` be used with the tests for each library.
 > That is why we have the test data nested within a single `unit-test-data` directory.

+### Rationale

+The use of a separate directory for the unit tests might seem inconvenient, as the tests are not "right next to" the part of the code they are testing.
+But organizing the tests this way has one big benefit: there is no risk of any build-system wildcards for the library accidentally picking up test code that shoud not built and installed as part of the library.

+Likewise, the use of the `test/` subdir might seem superfluous:
+Isn't the point of the `*-test` subdir to indicate that these files are tests?
+Why do we need another `test` subdirectory?
+The answer is that we need to be able to tell apart the two headers, and make sure we include the right one.
+For `.cc` files, this is matter of doing `#include "foo.hh"` vs `#include "test/foo.hh` For `.hh` files, this is a bit more subtle, because a `#include "foo.hh` instead `test/foo.hh` will end up including itself because `#include "..."`
+[always prioritizes files in the same directory](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/c99.html#tag_20_11_04), rather than the original header from the library.
+Instead, use `#include <foo.hh>` to get the original library header, and `#include "test/foo.hh"` to get the test header.

+Why do we have test headers at all?
+These are usually for [rapidcheck]'s `Arbitrary` machinery, which is used to describe how to generate values of a given type for the sake of running property tests.
+Because types contain other types, `Arbitrary` "instances" for some type are not just useful for testing that type, but also any other type that contains it.
+Indeed, if we don't reuse the upstream type's `Arbitrary` instance, the downstream type's `Arbitrary` instance would become much more complex and hard to understand.
+In order to reuse these instances, we therefore declare them in these testing headers.

 ### Running tests